JahidulHasanSuhel/Concepts-of-SOLID/OpenClosed.md

     }
 }
 ```
-So, how to solve this problem?
-With the correct level of abstraction:
+So, how to solve this problem? **With the correct level of abstraction**:

 ## PaymentManager class:
 ```